ViniciusLawliet/Histogram-Equalization/Readme.md

 </p>

 <p align="center">
-  Comparison of the image <strong>Before and After</strong> applying Histogram Equalization.
+  Comparison of the image <strong>Before and After</strong> applying Histogram Equalization (using a 5×5 square mask for noise reduction).
 </p>

 ---